 The FTPA passed the House of Representatives but did not achieve the 60-vote threshold to move forward on all three votes in the Senate.
-In the fall of 2021, Senators put together new legislation, the Freedom to Vote Act, which combined parts of the For the People Act as they pertained to voting rights and money in politics with the John R. Lewis Voting Rights Advancement Act.
+In the fall of 2021, senators put together new legislation, the FTVA, which combined parts of the FTPA as they pertained to voting rights and money in politics with the John R. Lewis Voting Rights Advancement Act.
 The legislation was brought up for a vote in the Senate three times, but it was unable to overcome the filibuster.

 In January 2022, the Senate finally got the bill to the floor, when Senator Chuck Schumer (D-NY) used a procedural motion to bypass the filibuster and bring the bill to the floor for the first time since it had been introduced.
-Ultimately, the legislation failed to move from debate to final passage, when two senators voted against a rule change that would have lowered the filibuster threshold.
+The legislation failed to move from debate to final passage, when two senators voted against a rule change that would have lowered the filibuster threshold.
+The League continued to support the introduction and lobbied in support of the FTVA in the 118th Congress (2023 - 2025).